il-ponz/raspberry-pi-pico-usbmidi-platformio-template/README.md

 It is pre-setup with everything needed to make a USB MIDI controller and can be easily modified for other purposes.

+For a more general purpose arduino/platformio template that works with most of the popular boards, [see this template](https://github.com/madskjeldgaard/platformio-arduino-template).

 ## Features

 - Platformio-based – easy to compile and upload, gets dependencies automatically